Observation of ultra-high-Q resonators in the ultrasound via bound states in the continuum: Author contributions

 \section{Author contributions}

-M.F., Y.W., and A.K. conceived the idea; M.F. performed the numerical simulations and generated the data, with help from M.A.; J.I.M.
-M.A., and A.K. conducted the experimental fabrication and measurement; All authors did the physical analysis and contributed to the writing of the manuscript, the first draft of which was written by M.F.; Y.W. and A.K. supervised the project.
+A.K. and Y.W. conceived the idea; M.F. and Y.A. performed the numerical simulations and generated the data, with help from M.A.; Y.A., J.I.M., M.A., and A.K. conducted the experimental fabrication and measurement; All authors did the physical analysis and contributed to the writing of the manuscript, the first draft of which was written by M.F.; Y.W. and A.K. supervised the project.